ElTimoYT/user-app-backend/README.md

 - **spring.jpa.show-sql**: Enables the display of SQL queries in the console.
 - **spring.jpa.hibernate.ddl-auto**: Configures Hibernate schema generation.
 In this case, set to `create`, meaning the schema is created from scratch each time the application starts.

-[!WARNING]
+> [!WARNING]
-**Note**: Once you have executed the application for the first time, it's recommended to change `spring.jpa.hibernate.ddl-auto` to `update` or another value to avoid data loss.
+> Once you have executed the application for the first time, it's recommended to change `spring.jpa.hibernate.ddl-auto` to `update` or another value to avoid data loss.

 ## 🔐 Security & JWT Authentication